afrohner/MSQE_25/README.md

 ---

-## 2.Data Exploration and Regularized Regression analysis in R
+## 2. Data Exploration and Regularized Regression analysis in R
 ### **Description:**
 Using the Diabetes data set from R, I performed data exploration to observe distributions, correlations, and outliers present in the predictor set.
 Using that knowledge, I then moved forward with Regression analysis, and interpreted the results.

 Regression models included:
 - Linear
 - Best Subset